by Tony Howard

 But rather than wax poetic about what this transit could hold in store, I want to see what folks born with Saturn in Sagittarius can teach us via the hard-won lessons they’ve already learned.
 Following are some highlights culled from the biographies of five prominent people born with both the Sun and Saturn in Sagittarius.

 When a planet makes contact with the Sun, we can see its influence more clearly in a person’s personality.
 Planets conjunct the sun color the ego and help drive the person’s self-expression.
-So charts with both the Sun and Saturn in Sagittarius will give us a pretty clear picture of how Saturn might express in this sign of the gypsy, explorer and philosopher.
+So charts with both the Sun and Saturn in Sagittarius will give us a pretty clear picture of how Saturn might express in this sign of the nomad, explorer and philosopher.
 By example, these folks’ stories will provide us with food for thought about ways we can intentionally channel the energy of transiting Saturn in Sagittarius to good use.

 Sag the Explorer